#WC2018: Fraudsters scam Nigerians with Russia World Cup passes

 - Lesson learnt -

+Around 50 Nigerians spent the night of Thursday to Friday on the pavement in front of the Nigerian embassy in Moscow.

+Nigerian embassy spokesman Olumide Ajayi told AFP on Friday that it had made arrangements to house 57 stranded Nigerians and would work with Russian authorities and airlines to find a way to send them home.

-The Olamilekan brothers meanwhile are waiting to board the return flights that they bought with money their parents borrowed.
+The Olamilekan brothers meanwhile are waiting to board the return flights.
+They funded the whole trip with money their parents borrowed.

 "We don't have any option but to go back home and work and pay our parents' debts," Ismail said.